telerik/ajax-docs/controls/menu/how-to/how-to-change-height-of-radmenu.md

 ---
 title: How to Change Height of RadMenu
-page_title: How to Change Height of RadMenu | UI for ASP.NET AJAX Documentation
+page_title: How to Change Height of RadMenu | RadMenu for ASP.NET AJAX Documentation
 description: How to Change Height of RadMenu
 slug: menu/how-to/how-to-change-height-of-radmenu
 tags: how,to,change,height,of,radmenu